InstaWP/documentation/docs/sites/create.md

 sidebar_label: 'Create Site'
 ---

-# Create a new Site
+# Create Site

-It's possible to create a site using InstaWP with and without registration.
+Sites are the basic building block of InstaWP.
+To create a new site (or website)

 ## Without creating an account